-Green Dot Training - Our Green Dot trainings are based on 2 fundamental concepts:
+Green Dot Training - Our Green Dot trainings are based on two (2) fundamental concepts:

 - 1. The choices of bystanders can make the difference between an act of violence being committed and an act of violence being stopped. - 2.
 Those community members trained as active bystanders are more likely to intervene and be proactive, ultimately creating a critical shift from inaction to action on our campus when it comes to interpersonal violence (sexual assault, stalking, and partner violence).
-The Green Dot strategy began at the University and is now being implemented on campuses and in communities across the nation (2-6 hours).
+The Green Dot strategy began at the University and is now being implemented on campuses and in communities across the nation, with each training ranging from two (2) to six (6) hours.

-Sexual Assault Prevention for Undergraduate Students (SAPU) and Sexual Assault Prevention for Graduate & Professional Students (SAPG)
+Sexual Assault Prevention for Undergraduate Students (SAPU) and Sexual Assault Prevention for Graduate and Professional Students (SAPG)

 All incoming students are required to take SAPU or SAPG, a premier online program addressing the critical issues of dating violence, domestic violence, sexual assault, and stalking.
-Created in collaboration with leading campus practitioners and researchers and national thought leaders including renowned expert Dr. Alan Berkowitz, these programs reach 700,000 individuals at over 650 institutions across the country.
+Created in collaboration with leading campus practitioners and researchers and national thought leaders including renowned expert Dr. Alan Berkowitz, these programs reach seven hundred thousand (700,000) individuals at over six hundred fifty (650) institutions across the country.
 Because all students are required to complete this program, this provides a foundation of primary prevention knowledge upon which to build future prevention programming.
-This program also meets federal requirements by informing all students of their rights, resources, options, and relevant university policies if they have been impacted by dating violence, domestic violence, sexual assault, and stalking.
+This program also meets federal requirements by informing all students of their rights, resources, options, and relevant University policies if they have been impacted by dating violence, domestic violence, sexual assault, and stalking.
 This program includes positive options for bystander intervention and information on risk reduction but discourages any victim blaming.